Androp0v/SwiftPerceptualHash/README.md

 # SwiftPerceptualHash

 Swift package to create a *Perceptual Image Hash* from a source image.
-To use, do as follows:
+Perceptual Image Hashes output similar hashes for similar images, which allows for easy duplicate image detection that is robust to different compression algorithms or image sizes.

+## How to use

 ```swift
 // Create manager only once, reuse throughout the app